The Almanac

 |---|---|---|

-Passed every applicable defensive test: 3.2% (86 of 2,726).
+Passed every applicable defensive test: 5.9% (152 of 2,557).
 The full worksheet, company by company, is the defensive workbook.
+The other cross-sectional registers sit beside it: Graham's net-nets, and the flag registers, where each flagged filing is named.

 Each test on its own